ampproject/amphtml/extensions/amp-auto-ads/amp-auto-ads.md

   </tr>
   <tr>
     <td width="40%"><strong>data-foo-bar</strong></td>
-    <td>Most ad networks require further configuration, which can be passed to the network by using HTML `data-` attributes.
+    <td>Most ad networks require further configuration, which can be passed to the network by using HTML <code>data-</code> attributes.
 The parameter names are subject to standard data attribute dash to camel case conversion.
 For example, "data-foo-bar" is send to the ad for configuration as "fooBar".
-See the documentation for the [ad network](#supported-ad-networks) on which attributes can be used.</td>
+See the documentation for the <a href="#supported-ad-networks">ad network</a> on which attributes can be used.</td>
   </tr>
   <tr>
     <td width="40%"><strong>common attributes</strong></td>
-    <td>This element includes [common attributes](https://www.ampproject.org/docs/reference/common_attributes) extended to AMP components.</td>
+    <td>This element includes <a href="https://www.ampproject.org/docs/reference/common_attributes">common attributes</a> extended to AMP components.</td>
   </tr>
 </table>